About the Disciplinary Panel

 About CPA Australia

-CPA Australia is one of the world's largest professional accounting bodies with a global membership of more than 166,000 members working in finance, accounting and business, in more than 100 countries and regions around the world.
+CPA Australia is one of the world’s largest professional accounting bodies with a global membership of more than 170,000 members working in finance, accounting and business, in over 100 countries and regions around the world.

-Our core services to members include education, technical support and advocacy.
-Our employees and members work together with local and international bodies to represent the views and concerns of the profession to governments, regulators, industries, academia and the general public.
+Our core services to members include education, training, technical support and advocacy.
+Employees and members work together with local and international bodies to represent the views and concerns of the profession to governments, regulators, industries, academia and the general public.

-We are a self-regulating professional association whose members voluntarily agree to be bound by our Constitution, By-Laws, Code of Professional Conduct and Applicable Regulations.
-We recognise that the complaints process is an important step in ensuring professional standards are upheld by all members and our approach to the disciplinary process is guided by the principles of procedural fairness, confidentiality, independence and the right of appeal.
+We are a self-regulating professional association whose members voluntarily agree to be bound by CPA Australia’s Constitution, By-Laws, Code of Professional Conduct and Applicable Regulations.
+CPA Australia recognises that the complaints process is an important step in ensuring professional standards are upheld by all members and its approach to the disciplinary process is guided by the principles of procedural fairness, confidentiality, independence and the right of appeal.